 These numbers put things in perspective for many of the attendees.
 If any of them had entered the meeting counting on corporate giving accounting for a significant amount of their funding, they quickly adjusted their expectations.
 Indeed, the success of most nonprofits depends on their ability to raise funds from the top three sources.
 When it comes to marketing their programs though, corporates often spend the most while giving the least so it’s no wonder their applicants are left with some questions about philanthropy.

-An organization must choose between pursuing foundation or government funding, but not both
+An organization should choose between pursuing foundation or government funding, but not both simultaneously

 Obviously, the top of the giving distribution includes individuals.
 They are an extremely valuable resource for any organization, but require outreach and marketing capacity to reach a wide enough range of individuals to raise a significant amount of funding.

 For many young organizations, this leaves proposal-based government and foundation funding as a major source of support.
 Many are under the impression, however, they that can go after both sources and effectively manage this funding while satisfying requirements for both the government and foundation sector.
 This is nearly impossible.

 Any organization that procures government funding will have to spend the grand majority of their resources satisfying the requirements set out by the government.
 These requirements are frequently vast and technically complicated, and failure to meet certain reporting standards, or even just failing to have the right licenses and approvals by the right deadlines, can sink your grant.

 Of course, in exchange for this byzantine arrangement, organizations will get stable funding for a fixed amount of time.
 Just don’t expect to also court funding from the Ford Foundation while you are implementing your first big USAID grant.